Kiricon/ComfyBrowser/README.md

 electron .
 ```

 That's all there is to it.
-In future realeases the build directory may be removed from the project requiring an extra step to get your application up and running, but that feels kinda silly.

 ##Usage